Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 EnforcementN.C.
 Wildlife Resources Commission

-Publication of thermal imaging from UAS without consent (§ 14-401.24)
+Publishing or disseminating thermal imaging from UAS (§ 14-401.24)

-ClassificationClass 1 misdemeanor (first offense)
+ClassificationClass 1 Misdemeanor

 FineDiscretionary